 Any weapon that primarily delivers damage without slicing, stabbing, or chopping.
-Examples within the game include all weapons on the Blunt Close Combat Weapons table.
-The Lucerne Hammer is a blunt polearm.
+Examples within the game include all weapons on the Blunt Close Combat Weapons Table.

 Bolas

 A bolas is a weapon consisting of two or more weights connected by cords to a central point.
 The user swings it over their head and then releases it toward their target.
 The weights splay out as the weapon whirls through the air.
 When it strikes, the cords wrap around the legs of the target to impede its movement.